July 2020 progress

 Appoint an ad hoc committee to recommend artistic/cultural responses to affirm and inspire our community.

-In December 2022, Chancellor Cynthia Barnhart released the report of the Ad Hoc Committee on Arts, Culture, and DEI, co-chaired by Associate Provost Philip Khoury and ICEO John Dozier.
-She announced an implementation committee and four working groups to advance the report’s recommendations.
+In December 2022, the chancellor released the report of the Ad Hoc Committee on Arts, Culture, and DEI and charged four working groups to implement the committee’s recommendations.

 MIT and Slavery